 There are several types of roof shingles, including basic, premium architectural, and composite shingles.
 Shingles may also be made from metal, wood, stone, or other materials, which are typically more expensive than asphalt.

-Your roof’s lifespan may vary depending on how well you maintain it and various weather and locational conditions.
+Your roof’s lifespan may vary depending on how well you maintain it.
+Various weather and regional conditions, like constant sunlight or strong winds, also affect the life of your shingle roof.
 If not maintained properly, your roof may need replacement sooner rather than later.

 Square footage and roofing material primarily determine your total price, but here are some additional costs to consider.